cky09002/Covid-19-data-analytics/README.md

 This repository contains two innovative projects showcasing skills in **Data Science** and **Robotics Development**:

 1. **COVID-19 Severity Tracking**: A data science project designed to predict the severity of COVID-19 outbreaks, enabling enhanced preventive actions.
+These ideas was proposed and polished in Y2 data analytics course presentation.
 2. **DJI Robomaster Maze Coding**: A robotics coding project, creating a robotic maze-solving algorithm for OneArena 2024, a Sinagapore National Competition for secondary school student using the DJI Robomaster app with DSP-based code and custom hardware elements to cultivate their robotic automation mindset.

 ---